cocotb/cocotb/documentation/source/building.rst

     In order to give yourself time to attach a debugger to the simulator process before it starts to run, you can set the environment variable :envvar:`COCOTB_ATTACH` to a pause time value in seconds.
-    If set, Cocotb will print the process ID (PID) to attach to and wait the specified time before actually letting the simulator run.
+    If set, cocotb will print the process ID (PID) to attach to and wait the specified time before actually letting the simulator run.

 .. envvar:: COCOTB_ENABLE_PROFILING

-    Enable performance analysis of the Python portion of Cocotb.
+    Enable performance analysis of the Python portion of cocotb.
 When set, a file :file:`test_profile.pstat` will be written which contains statistics about the cumulative time spent in the functions.

     From this, a callgraph diagram can be generated with `gprof2dot <https://github.com/jrfonseca/gprof2dot>`_ and ``graphviz``.